-An advisory body to the Board of Directors chaired by the Managing Corporate Executive Officer and Director of the Board in charge of the Risk Management Division.
+An advisory body to the Board of Directors chaired by the Executive Vice President and Director in charge of the Risk Management Division.
 The Committee deliberates on key risk themes and measures of the Company.
 The Committee monitors the status of risk management at each SBU as well as identifies and determines the risks deserving of particular attention, which are reported to the Board of Directors.